White Sox need agreement to avoid another buzzkill

-As Major League Baseball and the players union turned up the intensity of talks Monday night, working on a path toward an agreement that could get the season started on time, White Sox fans still smarting from 1994 braced for the worst.
+As Major League Baseball and the players union gave themselves another six hours to rescue Opening Day, working on a path toward an agreement that could get the season started on time, White Sox fans still smarting from 1994 kept their fingers crosses.

 As buzzkills go, a regular season work stoppage would cut deeper on the South Side than it would in many other places.
 With most of their 93-win team from 2021 intact, the Sox will be favored — perhaps heavily — to repeat as division champions.

-An extended lockout threatens to kill more than just the opener.
-Important series against the Twins, Royals and Tigers of the AL Central in the first two weeks kick off the Sox’ season.

-In the season the Sox have had circled to see their rebuild really flourish, the timing couldn’t be worse.
-It’s not unlike 1994, when the on-deck rug was pulled from under the feet of a star-studded first-place team felled by a players strike that ended the season on Aug.
+The Sox have had this season circled for some time as the one their rebuild would really pay off, so the timing couldn’t be worse.
+It’s not unlike 1994, when the on-deck rug was pulled from under the feet of a star-studded first-place team, felled by a players strike that ended the season on Aug.
 12.

-If it’s any solace, the Sox will be faced with fewer roster construction issues if and when this labor tussle is resolved and spring training commences.
+While the Sox will have needs to address if a deal is struck, they will be faced with fewer roster construction issues when spring training commences.
 That is when the offseason, halted by the owners’ lockout on Dec.
 1, will resume.
-The Sox are primed more than most team to hit the ground running whenever spring training – or summer camp if it really drags on – begins.
+The Sox are primed more than most team to hit the ground running whenever spring training begins.

-Not that the Sox are set and without needs.
+Not that the Sox are all set.
 Their second baseman on the top of the depth chart is Leury Garcia, who would serve a championship caliber team best as a multi-purpose player.
 So a trade of Craig Kimbrel might be in the works.

 The right fielder as of March 1 is a platoon of the left-handed hitting Gavin Sheets, right-handed Andrew Vaughn and former Gold Glover Adam Engel.
 Big name free agents like Michael Conforto, Nicholas Castellanos and Kris Bryant are out there, but it wouldn’t surprise to see chairman Jerry Reinsdorf, already looking at his highest payroll ever, giving the less expensive option a go.
 Then again, the Sox have worked undercover and surprised with free agents in the past.

-The starting rotation, with left-hander Carlos Rodon likely gone, begs for added depth with Lucas Giolito, Lance Lynn, Dylan Cease, Michael Kopech and Dallas Keuchel manning the five spots and Reynaldo Lopez serving as the sixth man.
+As good as it looks, the starting rotation, with left-hander Carlos Rodon likely gone, begs for reinforcement with Lucas Giolito, Lance Lynn, Dylan Cease, Michael Kopech and Dallas Keuchel manning the five spots and Reynaldo Lopez serving as the sixth man.

 The Sox should fortify the roster before the regular season starts, but they will also look to fortify at the trade deadline as they did when the aggressive deal for Kimbrel was made last season.